 I leave my fan on to keep air circulating but I’ve heard lots of different answers, including ‘The AC pulls in air from the outside,’ but I don’t think that happens unless a door is open.
 The other answer I’ve heard is that ‘It costs just as much to run the fan on as it does when the AC is also running,’ but I thought fans require low power so that doesn’t seem to make sense to me, either.”

 Let’s start by making sure we’re on the same page with regards to definitions:

 - AUTO mode = Fan is on only when heat or AC is triggered by the thermostat setting

 - ON mode = Fan is on all the time

-Great question!
-To answer it, I am going to assume we are talking about a central air system with the blower motor (fan) located inside the home.
-These are usually closed loop systems that circulate conditioned air (hot or cold) throughout the home using wall, ceiling, or floor vents.
-There are larger vents, usually one per floor, that collect air and return it to the fan to be re-conditioned and then distributed througout the home again.
-There is a filter in the loop, usually located in the air handler where the fan is located.
-The filter cleans the air before it is re-distributed.
+Let’s also assume we’re talking about a central air system with a blower motor (fan) located inside the home.
+These systems are usually “closed loop systems,” which circulate conditioned air (heat or AC) throughout the home via ductwork and vents in the floor, walls and ceilings.
+There typically also are larger vents, usually one per floor, which collect and return air back to the fan to be reconditioned and distributed throughout the home.
+The system usually includes a filter in the loop, typically in the air handler where the fan is located; the filter cleans air before it is recycled.

-If you do decide to run the fan continuously, there are a few important things you'll need to consider first.
-We'll discuss those in part 2.
+If you do want to run the fan continuously, there are a few important things you’ll need to consider…